Priangshu-18/brand-page/README.md

 - Desktop: Full layout with side-by-side sections
 - Tablet: Adjusted layout for medium-sized screens
 - Mobile: Stacked layout for easy viewing on smaller screens

+## Nte

+It is only a website having only home page and not navigation or any other pages because it was my first reactjs project.

 ## Connect With Us